BestTimesToVisit.com Logo

 TransMilenio Bus Rapid Transit (BRT)

-Tip:Download the 'TransMilenio' app for route planning and real-time information.
+Tip:Download the 'TransMilenio' app for route planning.
 Avoid peak hours (6-9 AM and 4-7 PM) if possible, as buses can get extremely crowded.
-Be aware of your surroundings and keep valuables secure, especially in crowded stations.
-Don't try to pay with cash directly on the bus; you must use the 'TuLlave' card at the station gates.
+Be vigilant about your belongings; pickpocketing can occur in packed buses.
+Always validate your card at the turnstiles before entering the platform area.

 Sitp (Integrated Public Transport System)

-The SITP buses complement TransMilenio, covering areas not directly served by the BRT.
-They come in various colors, each indicating different service zones or routes.
-This is a good option for reaching more residential or less central areas.
+The SITP buses complement TransMilenio, serving areas not covered by the BRT and acting as feeders.
+They come in various colors, each indicating a different service zone or route type.

 Ride-Sharing Apps (Uber, Didi, Cabify)

-Cost:Varies by distance and time, but generally more expensive than public transport.
-A typical ride within the city might range from COP $15,000 to $40,000.
+Cost:Varies by distance and time of day, but generally more expensive than public transport.
+Expect to pay anywhere from COP $15,000 to COP $50,000+ for longer journeys.

-Tip:Ensure you have a reliable internet connection and the apps installed before you need them.
-Always verify the license plate and driver's photo match the app details.
-Be aware that while widely used, the legal status of ride-sharing can be complex; stick to the app for safety and payment.
-Avoid hailing unmarked cars claiming to be ride-shares.
+Tip:Ensure you have a reliable internet connection and data plan.
+Always verify the license plate and driver's photo match the app details before getting in.
+Be aware that while legal to use, the status of ride-sharing services can sometimes be a point of contention with traditional taxi drivers; avoid confrontations.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.